 A Bible Study by Jack Kelley

-In Matthew 12:38 Jesus is asked for a sign that He’s the promised Messiah.
+In Matthew 12:38 Jesus was asked for a sign to show that He was the promised Messiah.
 The religious officials had just accused Him of using the power of Satan to perform His miracles, and so He described the only sign they would see.
 “Just as Jonah was three days and three nights in the belly of a huge fish,” He said, “So will the Son of Man be three days and three nights in the heart of the earth (Matt.
 12:40).”
-By this He meant that because their hearts were hard they would only know for sure that He was their Messiah after they had killed Him, but His response resulted in a 2000 year controversy surrounding the time of His death.
+By this He meant that because of their hardened hearts they would only know for sure that He was their Messiah after He rose from the dead, an unmistakably miraculous sign.
+History shows they didn’t accept even as incredible a sign as this, but His response has resulted in a 2,000 year controversy surrounding the time of His death.

-Actually the controversy exists largely among gentile believers.
-Most people familiar with the Jewish religion and culture figured it out long ago.
-But to gentiles who don’t know about these things, the phrase in John 19:31 identifying the day after the Crucifixion as a special Sabbath leads them to believe that Jesus was crucified on a Friday, because even gentiles know that the Jewish Sabbath is Saturday.
-Many otherwise competent resources (such as the Study Bible I use) make that mistake.
-And everyone agrees that He rose again on Sunday.
-There isn’t any way you can put three days and three nights between Friday afternoon and Sunday morning.
+People who were unfamiliar with the sequence of the spring Feasts of Israel determined that the phrase in John 19:31 identifying the day after the crucifixion as a special Sabbath meant that Jesus was crucified on a Friday, because everyone knows that the Jewish Sabbath is Saturday.
+And almost everyone agrees that He rose again on Sunday.
+But there isn’t any way you can put three days and three nights between Friday afternoon and Sunday morning.
 Hence the controversy.

-So let’s get it straight.
-Sabbath means holy day.
+So let’s set the record straight.
+Sabbath is a Hebrew word that means means “rest” and refers to holy days when no work is allowed.
 There is one every Saturday in Israel, but there are also several during the year that are date specific.
 That means they are always observed on a specific calendar date, regardless of the day.
 They’re like our Christmas.
-It always comes on the 25th of December no matter what day of the week that happens to be.
+Every year it comes on the 25th of December no matter what day of the week that happens to be.

 The special Sabbath John referred to is the Feast of Unleavened Bread, and it’s a date specific holy day; always observed on the 15th of the month they call Nisan, which corresponds to March/April on our calendar.
-So the first thing we learn is that the special Sabbath mentioned in John 19:31 wasn’t a Saturday.
+So the first thing we learn is that the special Sabbath mentioned in John 19:31 didn’t have to be a Saturday.

 The Passover Lamb

-The next issue we have to address is the sequence of events in the week we call Holy Week.
-In Exodus 12, where the Passover was ordained, we learn what that sequence was.
+The next issue we have to consider is the sequence of events in the week we call Holy Week.
+In Exodus 12:1-13, where the Passover was ordained, we learn what that sequence was.
 God told the Israelites to select a lamb on the 10th day of the month and inspect it for defects until the 14th.
 This means through the end of the 13th.
-Then at twilight they were to slaughter and roast it, eating it that same evening.
+Then at twilight they were to slaughter and roast it, eating it that same evening, as the 14th was beginning.
 Using some of its blood they were to paint their door posts red to protect them from the plague coming upon Egypt at midnight.

-Jesus came to fulfill the prophecy of the Passover Lamb, to save from death everyone who applies His shed blood to their lives.
+Jesus came to fulfill the prophecy of the Passover Lamb, to save from death everyone who spiritually applies His shed blood to their lives.
 The only day He ever allowed the people to hail Him as King was on the day we call Palm Sunday, and as we’ll see it was the 10th day of the month.
 He did this to fulfill the selection process for the Passover Lamb.
 When the officials told Him to rebuke His disciples, He said that if they became quiet, the very stones would cry out (Luke 19:40).
 For this was a day ordained in history.
-It was the day He officially presented Himself as Israel’s Messiah and became the Lamb of God, who takes away the sin of the world.
-It was 483 years to the day from the issuing of the decree to restore and rebuild Jerusalem, spoken of by Daniel the Prophet.
-(Daniel 9:25) A little while after the officials cautioned Him, He condemned Jerusalem to utter destruction because they did not recognize the day of His visitation (Luke 19:41-44).
+It was the day He officially presented Himself as Israel’s Messiah, the Lamb of God who takes away the sin of the world (John 1:29).
+It was 483 years to the day from the issuing of the decree to restore and rebuild Jerusalem, spoken of by Daniel the Prophet (Daniel 9:25).
+A little while after the officials cautioned Him, He condemned Jerusalem to utter destruction because they did not recognize the day of His visitation (Luke 19:41-44).

 The next three days were filled with the most aggressive debate and confrontation with the officials in His entire ministry.
 He was being inspected for any doctrinal spot or blemish that would disqualify Him as the Lamb of God.
 They found none, and finally no one dared ask Him any more questions.
 (Matt.
 22:46)

 Some years before the birth of Jesus, the Passover celebration had been changed and in the Lord’s time called for a brief ritual meal of lamb, unleavened bread, and bitter herbs (horseradish) to begin the 14th followed by a great and leisurely festival meal on the 15th, when the Feast of Unleavened Bread begins.
-This tradition is still followed today.
+This meal is called the Passover Seder.